AndreyKoudr/Octree/README.md

 Projects
 ========
-- project <I>STLToPointCloud</I> is auxiliary projects to generate sample point clouds from STL files.
+- project <I>STLToPointCloud</I> is an auxiliary project to generate sample point clouds from STL files.
 It has nothing in common with octrees.
 - project <I>PointCloudToSTL</I> is used to demonstrate how octree is working.
 Its output is not always perfect;
 it would require more time for better results.
 You must remember that the <B>Octree</B> is the main issue.<br />